 Stephen’s story on coming out

-Stephen Hooper, social media personality and former model from Newfoundland and Labrador, shares his story on coming out and becoming an influential member of the LGBTQ community.
+Stephen Hooper, social media personality and former model from Newfoundland and Labrador, shares his story on coming out and becoming an influential member of the LGBTQ2S+ community.

 Who did you come out to?